groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Microsoft Excel Open XML Spreadsheet (.xlsx) is a well-known format for Microsoft Excel documents that was introduced by Microsoft with the release of Microsoft Office 2007.
+Represents a Microsoft Excel Open XML Spreadsheet (.xlsx), which is a well-known format for Microsoft Excel documents that was introduced by Microsoft with the release of Microsoft Office 2007.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/xlsx